Niebla: an open-source code for modeling the extragalactic background light: Theoretical background

 \subsubsection{Spectral templates}

+In our first approach we use empirically calibrated spectral templates that describe the dust emission of galaxies or SSPs.
+There are two sets of templates already included in \textsc{niebla}, but custom ones can be provided by the user.

-The first library we use is a set of synthetic galactic spectra derived from observations of ultra luminous infrared galaxies (ULIRGs) \citep{chary2001}, which we refer to as \textit{Chary} from here on.
-The \textit{Chary} spectral models are normalized to the total luminosity of ULIRGs.
-We need to rescale them to the luminosity of a single SSP, which we do by introducing the parameter $f_\mathrm{TIR}$, see Eq.~\eqref{eq:Ltir_int} below.
-As in \citet{raue_probing_2012}, we already account for stellar contribution of SSPs in the EBL calculation and therefore implement a wavelength cutoff in the dust luminosity templates below $\lambda_\mathrm{TIR, cut}=5.5\,$µm.
-The total infrared light $L_\mathrm{TIR}$ is then calculated through
+Firstly, we include the infrared templates by \citet{chary2001}, hereafter \textit{Chary}, which are synthetic galactic infrared spectra derived from observations of ultraluminous infrared galaxies (ULIRGs).
+These templates are normalized to the total infrared luminosity of the ULIRG systems $L_\mathrm{TIR}^\mathrm{ULIRG}$, so it is necessary to rescale them to match the expected infrared luminosity of our stellar model.
+This rescaling is implemented through the parameter $f_\mathrm{TIR}$.
+Since the optical stellar contribution is already included in our EBL calculation, we follow the approach of \citet{raue_probing_2012}, and apply a wavelength cutoff in the dust luminosity templates below a certain $\lambda_\mathrm{TIR, cut}$.
+The total infrared light $L_\mathrm{TIR}$ of a \textit{Chary} template is then calculated through